Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

                                                 * 1:1 stitching (L2VPN EVPN AF)

 **rt_export** / :red:`mandatory`                This option defines the **Route Target Export** per VRF/AF.
 This option allows
                                                 more than one RT to be defined.
-For EVPN AF additional key is used - **"stitching".**
+For EVPN AF, additional key  **"stitching"** is used.

                                                 | In this project below parameters are set by default for both AFs(IPv4 and IPv6):